 For one, history.
 You could spend days traversing your local library to learn about theaters in Chicago and still barely scratch the surface of our great city’s background.
 Secondly, the plays in Chicago are diverse.
 Not just the content, which is often original and thought-provoking on its own, but plays typically don’t run here for years at a time.
-Chicago plays and stage performances are fresh, fun, and different.
+The plays that are featured throughout theaters in Chicago are fresh, fun, and different.

-Here are the Top 10 Theaters in Chicago:
+Here are the top 10 theaters in Chicago!

 Now celebrating their 40th anniversary, this Tony award-winning Chicago theater company first opened their doors in 1974 in Deerfield, IL.
 Since then, the theater helped launch the careers of several actors like Gary Sinise, John Malkovich, and Joan Allen.
 This Chicago theater has an extensive list of heavy-hitting productions such as The Grapes of Wrath and Coyote Ugly.

-A proud member of the League of Historic American Theaters, this spacious, 4,000+ seat venue has been around for over 50 years now.
+A proud member of the League of Historic American Theaters, this spacious, 4,000+ seat Chicago broadway theater has been around for over 50 years now.
 Located within McCormick Place, it’s no surprise that this theater has one of the largest seating capacities in Chicago.
 In recent years, this Chicago theater has improved their acoustics by altering their proportions, though it also lowered their capacity by about 1,000.
 Even so, the theater itself is worth the price of admission.

-The Goodman Theatre was founded in 1925, though they moved to the landmark Harris and Selwyn Theaters property in the year 2000.
-Another winner of the Regional Theatre Tony Award, the Goodman is currently the oldest active nonprofit theater in Chicago.
+This theater in Chicago was founded in 1925, though it moved to the landmark Harris and Selwyn Theaters property in the year 2000.
+Another winner of the Regional Theatre Tony Award, the this theater is currently the oldest active nonprofit theater in Chicago.
 This Chicago theater has presented A Christmas Carol annually in December since the 1970s.

-A baby compared to the majority of theaters on this list, the Harris Theater was erected in 2003.
+A baby compared to the majority of Chicago theaters on this list, the Harris Theater was erected in 2003.
 But what it lacks in history, it makes up for in contemporary design, acoustics, and sightlines.
 Any theater located in Millennium Park is bound to do well, but instead of being carried by its surroundings, this Chicago theater complements them nicely by attracting numerous international performers.

-It was hard not to rank the Chicago Theatre as the top dog (frankly, it was a toss up).
+It was hard not to rank the Chicago Theatre as the top dog (frankly, it was a toss-up).

 The remarkable signage at this venue has been etched into our minds forever, and you won’t see many Chicago tourism ads without the theater’s iconic letters blazoned upon them.
 There’s plenty more here than meets the eye though.
 This theatre was the first great movie auditorium in the United States, and it has served as the prototype ever since then.
 These days, this Chicago Landmark regularly hosts comedians, orchestras, and bands, not theatrical performances.
 Even if you’re not seeing a show at the Chicago Theatre, it’s worth hosting an event or taking a tour of the building just to be within its walls.